12th Annual Winter Beer Festival

 Q: I can no longer attend the event.
 Can I get a refund for my ticket?
 A: No - tickets are non-refundable.

 Q: I can no longer attend the event.
 Can I sell my ticket to someone else, or give it to a friend?
-A: Yes - you may sell your ticket to someone else for face value plus whatever service fee was charged by Eventbrite ($48.50 for a Friday ticket, $54 for a Saturday ticket), or less.
+A: Yes - you may sell your ticket to someone else for face value plus whatever service fee was charged by Eventbrite, or less.
 You may also give your tickets away if you like.
 There is nothing special you need to do to transfer tickets to another person.

 Q: What is considered scalping, and why is it so bad?
 A: Selling tickets for more than face value (plus whatever service fee was charged by Eventbrite) is considered scalping and is against the law.
 The Michigan Brewers Guild reserves the right to invalidate any tickets discovered to have been scalped.
-For this reason and others, we strongly encourage you NOT to buy second-hand tickets for which the seller is asking more than face value plus the Eventbrite fee ($48.50 for a Friday ticket, $54 for a Saturday ticket).
+For this reason and others, we strongly encourage you NOT to buy second-hand tickets for which the seller is asking more than face value plus the Eventbrite fee.

 Q: I couldn't get a ticket before they sold out and now I want to buy one online.
 Is that okay?
 A: We strongly discourage you from buying a secondhand ticket online from anyone asking higher than face value, or from anyone you don't know and trust.
 Understand that tickets are emailed to purchasers as PDF files, and there's nothing stopping an unscrupulous individual from selling the same single ticket to many people - but each ticket code will only scan once at the gate.
 If someone sells you a bad ticket and it does not scan at the gate, you will not be let into the event.
 The Guild is not responsible for tickets purchased secondhand.